Small Grant Funding

 Proposals are submitted to the Vice President (Research) using the online VPR Small Grant Request Form.

-Proposals must have Faculty Associate (or Assistant) Dean Research approval and will be forwarded through the ROLA system to the applicable ADR, for faculty approval, and then to the AVP (Research).
-Submissions will be reviewed by administration, an AVP (Research) and the VPR.
-A decision based on available funds and strategic value will be communicated by our office within one month of receipt of the request.
+Proposals will be forwarded through the ROLA system to the applicable ADR, for faculty approval, and then to the Associate Vice-President (Research).
+Submissions will be reviewed by administration, and an Associate Vice-President (Research), and approved by the Vice-President (Research).
+A decision based on available funds and strategic value will be communicated by our office within one month of receipt of request.

 As identified in the online submission form, proposals must include: